Connection vs Convincing: The Key to Deeper Relationships

 The shift begins with awareness.
 In your next conversation, pay attention to your default tendencies.
 Are you waiting to speak or truly listening?
 Are you sharing to connect or to impress?

-It's a practice, not a perfect.
+It's a practice, not perfection.
 You'll catch yourself falling into old patterns.
-That's okay – notice it, smile at your very human tendency, and gently redirect your attention to the person in front of you.
+Notice it, smile at your very human tendency, and gently redirect your attention to the person in front of you.